crickets-and-comb/bfb_delivery/docs/getting_started.rst

     CIRCUIT_API_KEY=your_api_key_here

-Or, instead of opening the file in a text editor, you use the following command to add the key:
+Or, instead of opening the file in a text editor, you can use the following command to add the key:

 .. code:: bash